ethanbeaver/3Puzzle/README.md

 ## Solution Output

-The solution will be output as a sequential array of the states of the problem.
-Note that the first array is the West bank, the second array is the East bank, and the `Right` or `Left` is the side the boat is on.
-The farmer is always on the side of the boat.
+The solutions will be output as a sequential array of the states of the problem.

+There will be one solution outputted for each method.

 ## Authors